-The original formula of this drink was a top secret, guarded for decades, but a historian from Atlanta, Charles Salter, found a document with it while he was going through private archive of John S. Pemberton.
+The original formula of this drink was a top-secret, guarded for decades, but a historian from Atlanta, Charles Salter, found a document with it while he was going through the private archive of John S. Pemberton.
 The handwritten recipe was a fluid extract of coca, lemon oil, cinnamon oil, nutmeg oil and caramel.
 What had been changed since remains a secret.

 In the first years, Coke sold 25 bottles.
 Today, it sells 1.8 billion bottles – not per year, per day!
 Coca-Cola owns over half of all soft drinks sold and has so many types of drinks that a person should need 9 years to try them all, drinking one per day.
 The company’s worth is $83.8 billion and it’s the third most valuable brand, after Google and Apple.

 The Coca-Cola logo is the most recognizable logo in the world – 96% of the human population knows it and there are only two countries that don’t sell this beverage – North Korea and Cuba.
 Who sells it the most?
 Believe it or not – it’s not America.
 It’s Mexico.
 Mexican’s drink 745 Cokes per year on average, while Americans stay far behind, averaging 400.